-From 2021 students are required to wear the new uniform listed below only.
+Students are required to wear the uniform listed below only.

 - Navy blue and gold tartan dress with school logo. - Navy blue and gold tartan shirt with school logo with navy blue formal shorts with school logo. - Footwear black only shoes or joggers with black laces (no coloured logos or coloured lines or soles). - Socks White or navy blue only.